ktaranov/sqlserver-kit/SQL Server Name Convention and T-SQL Programming Style.md

  - Create `sp_` procedures only in `master` database - SQL Server will always scan through the system catalog first
  - Always use `BEGIN TRY` and `BEGIN CATCH`
  - Always use `/* */` instead inline comment `--`
- - Use `SET NOCOUNT ON;` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement
+ - Use `SET NOCOUNT ON;` for stops the message that shows the count of the number of rows affected by a Transact-SQL statement.
+More details [here](https://www.red-gate.com/hub/product-learning/sql-prompt/finding-code-smells-using-sql-prompt-set-nocount-problem-pe008-pe009)
+ - Do not use `SET NOCOUNT ON;` (because it is default)
  - Use TOP expression with `()`:
 ```tsql
 -- Not working without ()